 On the other hand, the addition of biochar at 5% rate on soil showed a considerable different on SOC rather than 0% treatment.
 Biochar is composed by high values of organic matter which includes organic carbon (Oladele and Adetunji, 2020).
-The biochar increased values of SOC in Forested conditions at 5% rate in contrast of 0%, however, there were not differences found on Deforested at 5% in contrast of 0%.
-Temperature changes did not show significant difference between treatments in short term.
-Liu et al. (2021) describe the degradation of organic carbon in long-term by microbes at warm conditions as a reduction in the amount of SOC, this explain the non-significant change in the values of SOC by temperature in short-term.
+The biochar increased values of SOC in Forested

-Fig. 1 Soil Organic Carbon content and Soil Respiration Rate of each treatment.
+Fig. 1 Soil Organic Carbon content and Soil Respiration Rate of each treatment

-It can be seen in Fig.1 that the Soil Respiration Rate was altered by temperature in the short-term.
-In Forested conditions, values of SRR reached 12 uL $CO_2/h/g$ in contrast to values lower than 9 uL $CO_2/h/g$ (39% higher in warm conditions).
-The increased of temperature in soil reflects a considerable change in microbial activity in the short-term, which means an increase of CO_2 released.
+It can be seen in Fig. 1 that the Soil Respiration Rate was altered by temperature in the shortterm.
+In Forested conditions, values of SRR reached 12 $\mu$ L CO2/h/g in contrast to values lower than 9 $\mu$ L CO2/h/g (39% higher in warm conditions).
+The increased of temperature in soil reflects a considerable change in microbial activity in the short-term, which means an increase of CO2 released.
 Although biochar addition shows a considerable increase of SOC, there is not stabilization of SRR under warm conditions.
 Xu et al. (2019) describe the activation and stabilization of carbon by biochar in the middle-term, which not only increase carbon but also reduce the release of it.

 Deforested conditions showed values of SRR lower in comparison with Forested.
 It is clear due to the low amount of carbon in the Red-yellow soil and the relation with microbial activity.
-The SRR reached values of 6.57 uL $CO_2/h/g$ and the lowest 4.93 uL $CO_2/h/g$ with significant differences (25% lower than Forested conditions).
+The SRR reached values of 6.57 $\mu$ L CO2/h/g and the lowest 4.93 $\mu$ L CO2/h/g with significant differences (25% lower than Forested conditions).
 Effect of temperature on Deforested conditions showed an increased in SRR values, but in the same way, biochar did not have a significant effect.
 Biochar application has affected the SOC but the effects on SRR stabilization in the short-term is depending by temperature and the microbial activity (Xu et al., 2019).